TikTok likely helped far right in elections: researchers – DW – 09/02/2024

 TikTok likely helped far right in elections: researchersSeptember 2, 2024

+The AfD emerged as the strongest party among young voters between the ages of 18 and 24 by a wide margin, according to pollster infratest dimap.

-Given TikTok's popularity among young users, this could be linked to the strong presence of AfD content on the platform.
+Given TikTok's popularity among young users, this could be linked to the strong presence of AfD content on the platform, said Roland Verwiebe, a professor at the University of Potsdam and one of the coordinators of a project monitoring the activity of German parties on TikTok.

-"We believe that the AfD's success on TikTok very likely contributed to the AfD's electoral success," Roland Verwiebe, a social scientist and professor at the faculty of economics and social sciences at the University of Potsdam, told DW.
+"We believe that the AfD's success on TikTok very likely contributed to the AfD's electoral success," Verwiebe told DW.

-"Half of all 16-24 year olds only get their political information from TikTok," he said: "That makes the platform extraordinarily influential,"
+"Half of all 16-24 year olds only get their political information from TikTok," he added: "That makes the platform extraordinarily influential."

 In Sunday's elections in the eastern states of Saxony and Thuringia the AfD garnered the best results of any far-right party since World War II.
 The AfD alone secured more than double the votes of the three parties in Chancellor Olaf Scholz's coalition government combined — the center-left Social Democrats (SPD), the environmentalist Greens, and the neoliberal Free Democrats (FDP).